ihollander/pixel-fetch-client/README.md

 Take note of the end of the URL (`canvas=Flatiron`); this identifies which canvas we're working with - in this example, the **name** is `Flatiron`.

 We'll use that as the **name** for the canvas for making our `fetch` requests.

+The code for displaying the current canvas also uses that **name** to load the canvas data and subscribe to any changes to the canvas on the server.
+Code for displaying the canvas is in the `./src/canvas` directory; you don't need to interact with that code, but feel free to explore it and see how things work.

 ## Testing